Predicting Smelt Runs

 Fish of the Great Lakes, Rainbow Smelt, Wisconsin Sea Grant online.
 Accessed: April 2013.

 U.S. Department of Interior, US Geological Survey – Real-Time Data for Michigan.
-Document accessed January 29, 2010).
+(Data accessed January 29, 2010; link updated July 24, 2019).
 US Department of Interior, US Geological Survey.
 Michigan Water-Data Support Team.

 U.S. Naval Oceanography – Sun or moon rise/set for one year.
 Website accessed January 29, 2010.
 U.S. Naval Oceanography, Astronomical Applications Department, US Naval Observatory, Washington, DC.